palchrb/inreach-project/README.md

 # inreach-project

 A Go service that turns a Garmin inReach satellite communicator into a smart assistant.
+It is mainly intended for users in Norway, as it uses Norwegian services for weather, avalanches and transport.
 It connects to Garmin's Hermes messaging API via SignalR WebSocket, receives satellite messages in real time, and responds with weather forecasts, avalanche warnings, cabin locations, hiking routes, train schedules, and general ChatGPT answers.

 ## Commands